leigler/f18webadvanced/assignments.md

 # [X](/)
 # Assignments 1–4, Grading

 For grading, please submit a `.zip` of the final form of each of your assignments.
+Please send your `.zip` file to eigll343@newschool.edu via a google drive link or a wetransfer.

 Your `.zip` should have:
 - your name in the title